marijnh/Eloquent-JavaScript/06_object.md

 The `set` method again uses `super`, but this time not to call the constructor, but to call a specific method from the superclass' set of methods.
-We are redefining `set`, but do want to use the original behavior.
+We are redefining `set` but do want to use the original behavior.
 Because `this.set` refers to the _new_ `set` method, calling that wouldn't work.
 Inside class methods, `super` provides a way to call methods as they were defined in the superclass.